puppetlabs/cisco_ios/README.md

 namevar

-Resource name, not used to configure the device
+Resource name — not used to configure the device.

 #### tacacs

-Enable or disable tacacs functionality
+Enable or disable tacacs functionality.

 ##### Properties